railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_reports.rst

 * create new reports for the selected object.

 To modify an existing report, select :menuselection:`OpenERP Report Designer --> Modify Existing Report`.
-Choose the report:menuselection:`Request for Quotation` in the :guilabel:`Modify Existing Report` dialog box and then click :guilabel:`Save to Temp Directory`.
+Choose the report :guilabel:`Purchase Order - Request for Quotation` in the :guilabel:`Modify Existing Report` dialog box and then click :guilabel:`Open Report`.

 .. figure::  images/openoffice_quotation.png
-   :scale: 75
+   :scale: 50
    :align: center

    *Modifying a document template*